whosonfirst/go-webhookd/README.md

 d.AddWebhook(webhook)

 // You can also just grab the HTTP handler func with d.HandlerFunc()
-// if you need or want to start webhookd in your own way
+// if you need or want to start a webhookd daemon in your own way

 d.Start()
 ```